Ensono/stacks-webapp-template/packages/scaffolding-cli/templates/test/testcafe/README.md

 This should launch [TestCafe](https://devexpress.github.io/testcafe/documentation/getting-started/) and run the tests in the browsers specified in [.testcaferc.json](./.testcaferc.json) in headless mode.

 ### Accessibility Tests with aXe

 ```bash
 npm run test:axe
 ```

-This should launch [TestCafe](https://devexpress.github.io/testcafe/documentation/getting-started/) and run the tests in the browsers specified in [.testcaferc.json](./.testcaferc.json) in headless mode.
+This will launch [TestCafe](https://devexpress.github.io/testcafe/documentation/getting-started/) and run the tests in the browsers specified in [.testcaferc.json](./.testcaferc.json) in headless mode.

 This will validated using axe-core, from the Deque famility of products: [aXe](https://www.deque.com/axe/).
 When developing, we expect to support WCAG 2.1 Level AA ["wcag21aa"] at a minimum.
 Additional configuration can be changed by defining the [context and options](https://www.npmjs.com/package/axe-testcafe#axe-options).

 ## Browser configuration